codee-com/open-catalog/Checks/PWD005/README.md

 ### Relevance

-Minimising data transfers is one of the main optimization points when offloading computations to the GPU.
+Minimizing data transfers is one of the main optimization points when offloading computations to the GPU.
 An opportunity for such optimization occurs whenever only part of an array is required in a computation.
 In such cases, only a part of the array may be transferred to or from the GPU.
 However, the developer must